Prospect of Whitby: In popular culture

+There is a scene in the 1956 film D-Day the Sixth of June, starring Robert Taylor and Richard Todd, in which Taylor's character is seen with Dana Wynter's character having drinks in the pub during the Second World War.

-The video for Gilbert O'Sullivan's 1970 hit Nothing Rhymed was shot here as he was living close by in a bedsit when he wrote the song.
+The video for Gilbert O'Sullivan's 1970 hit "Nothing Rhymed" was shot here, as he was living close by in a bedsit when he wrote the song.

-The public house features briefly in an episode of Only Fools And Horses.
-When Uncle Albert goes missing in one episode, Del Boy and Rodney travel around London looking for him.
+The pub features briefly in an episode of Only Fools And Horses.
+When Uncle Albert goes missing in one episode Del Boy and Rodney travel around London looking for him.
 Nicholas Lyndhurst is shown in one scene walking out of the pub.
-There is also a scene from the 1956 film D-Day the Sixth of June starring Robert Taylor and Richard Todd where Taylor's character is seen with Dana Wynter's character having drinks together during the Second World War in London.

-In the comic book The League of Extraordinary Gentlemen, Mina Harker pauses in front of the public house and says it brings back memories.
+In the comicbook The League of Extraordinary Gentlemen Mina Harker pauses in front of the pub and says it brings back memories.
 She is referring to the beaching of the Demeter at Whitby in the novel Dracula.

-This pub is also featured in Vercorss novel Les Animaux dénaturés (translated variously into English as You Shall Know Them, Borderline, and The Murder of the Missing Link).
+The pub is also featured in Vercors's novel Les Animaux dénaturés.

-The pub also appears in Whitechapel, Series 4, Episode 4, where the body of a victim is discovered on the Thames shoreline.
+The pub also appears in Whitechapel, Series 4, Episode 4, in which the body of a victim is discovered on the Thames shoreline.
 DS Miles briefly explains its history to DI Chandler.

+The pub features in several of Anna Harrington's Regency-era romance novels, most notably in An Unexpected Earl and An Extraordinary Lord, both in the "Lords of the Armory" series.
+The recurring comic character Hugh Whitby in Harrington's "Capturing the Carlisles" series was named after the pub.

+The pub also features in several of the Charles Holborne legal crime thrillers by former barrister, Simon Michael, particularly Corrupted, in which the protagonist and his family work as lightermen on the Thames during the Blitz.

-The pub also serves as the location for a scene in D-Day the Sixth of June (1956) and the final scenes in The Old Guard (2020).
+The pub also serves as the location for the final scenes in The Old Guard (2020).